KapitalWise/kw_sc_api_docs/_api/users_update_list.md

 ---
-title: /users/digit
+title: /users
-position: 1.0
+position: 1.4
-type: post
+type: put
-description: Link user to Digit Platform
+description: Updates the user on the basis of filters passed as query parameters
 parameters:
   - name: firstName
     content: User's first name